 Until 1975, male homosexual acts were was illegal in South Australia, and police often patrolled known beats with the intention to arrest, entrap, or worse.

-In 2018, South Australia was the only State in Australia where the 'gay panic’ defence could still permit a murder charge to be downgraded to manslaughter.
+In December 2020, South Australia became the last State in Australia to abolish the so-called 'gay panic’ defence which used to be available to accused persons to get a murder charge downgraded to manslaughter.

 From here, cross over the old access road to see a plaque embedded on a rock just off Sir Lewis Cohen Avenue.